Overview and Description

 Spirituality, Psychotherapy, & Guided Imagery

-Spirituality or spiritual healing, whether religious or not, may play a role in helping improve psychological well-being and self-awareness, and offers palliative care patients a sense of peace and quality of life during difficult and struggling times and situations.60,61,62 Psychotherapy has been helpful for reducing depression63 but may be no better in treating major depressive disorder than anti-depressants64 and is an adjunct to conventional management of chronic pain.69 Guided imagery or visualization therapy is purported to help reduce stress and anxiety and postoperative pain especially in perioperative children undergoing minor surgery through visualization of well-being and relaxation.65,68 Guided-imagery has an unknown role in enhancing the body’s immune system66 and may have a role in reducing pain, dyspnea, sleep, and fatigue in heart failure patients.67 Studies on guided-imagery for improving symptoms associated with fibromyalgia are mixed.70 Interestingly, a 2021 small exploratory controlled trial used a brief form of guided-imagery (as opposed to the conventional 20 minute guided-imagery) with significant improvements in mood and quality of life in women with chronic fibromyalgia.71
+Spirituality or spiritual healing, whether religious or not, may play a role in helping improve psychological well-being and self-awareness, and offers palliative care patients a sense of peace and quality of life during difficult and struggling times and situations.60-62 Psychotherapy has been helpful for reducing depression63 but may be no better in treating major depressive disorder than antidepressants 64 and is an adjunct to conventional management of chronic pain.69 Guided imagery or visualization therapy is purported to help reduce stress and anxiety and postoperative pain especially in perioperative children undergoing minor surgery through visualization of well-being and relaxation.65,68 Guided-imagery has an unknown role in enhancing the body’s immune system66 and may have a role in reducing pain, dyspnea, sleep, and fatigue in heart failure patients.67 Studies on guided-imagery for improving symptoms associated with fibromyalgia are mixed.70 Interestingly, a 2021 small exploratory controlled trial used a brief form of guided-imagery (as opposed to the conventional 20 minute guided-imagery) with significant improvements in mood and quality of life in women with chronic fibromyalgia.71

 Mindfulness

 Mindfulness-based interventions appear to be some of the most rapidly growing areas within complementary health with Yoga, Tai Chi, and Qigong being common examples.
-Still, much of the recent focus has been on mindfulness-based cognitive therapy and mindfulness-based stress reduction programs, both of which are derived from ancient Buddhist and yoga philosophies.
-These approaches are also used in psychotherapy and can also be applied in the management of pain.
-Mindfulness has been shown in the literature to improve pain tolerance, but did not help with pain-related stress, pain-threshold, or pain severity.72
+Still, much of the recent focus has been on mindfulness-based cognitive therapy (MBCT) and mindfulness-based stress reduction (MBSR) programs, both of which are derived from ancient Buddhist and yoga philosophies.
+MBCT combines mindfulness practices with cognitive behavioral techniques to help identify and alter negative thought patterns.
+While MBSR is used to help manage stress and anxiety through mindfulness meditation and gentle yoga.

 Manipulative & Body-Based Practices

-Osteopathic Medicine was founded in the 19th century by Andrew Taylor Still, MD, DO..
+Osteopathic Medicine was founded in the 19th century by Andrew Taylor Still, MD, DO.
 Osteopathic medicine includes manual manipulation of the spine, joints, and soft tissues and has been at the forefront of integrative medicine.
 Dr. Still stressed the importance of the connection between mental, physical, emotional, and spiritual health and taught that each plays an important role in the patient’s overall health.

 The evidence for manual therapy, as many refer to it, is not overwhelming; however, there does appear to be a role for osteopathic medicine in the management of pain, particularly if treated early.
-A 2011 Cochrane review looking at the use of manual therapy in low back pain showed improved pain and disability in the short term and pain in the medium term for acute/subacute low back pain.11
+A 2011 Cochrane review looking at the use of manual therapy in low back pain showed improved pain and disability in the short term and pain in the medium term for acute/subacute low back pain.11 OMM has shown promise in improving pain management, functional outcomes and possibly cerebral perfusion in patients with stroke, spinal cord injury, and brain injury.77-80 However, the evidence is still emerging and requires further high-quality studies in order to establish efficacy and optimize its use.

 The Mind-Body Connection